mauriciolealmx/react-step-by-step/README.md

     `mkdir [sourceDirectoryName] && touch [sourceDirectoryName]/index.js`

   * ##### Create distribution/bundle directory and `index.html` file.
-    > This HTML file will contain the container div where your
+    > This HTML file will have the container div where your
     > React App will live.
 Also, will be referencing the bundled js
     > file created by webpack.

     `mkdir [distDirectoryName] && touch [distDirectoryName]/index.html`